 Patient Messaging Limitations

-Engagement has set limits for texts and emails that are sent in bulk:
+Engagement has set limits for messages that are sent in bulk:

 While email is preferable for conveying detailed or formal information and handling non-urgent matters, text messaging excels in delivering timely reminders, concise updates, and personalized communication.
 As a general rule of best practices, marketing should always be done via email.
 By understanding the strengths of each channel and matching them to the appropriate context, businesses can optimize their communication efforts to better engage with their audience and enhance the overall customer experience.